saiful2030-source/saifulhafidh-mas-pos/README.md

 5. Run <code>npm install</code>
 6. Run <code>npm run dev</code> for development mode and  <code>npm run build</code> for production mode

+### NOTE
+- please change your .env file, change the config database, and app as you want.

 ## Docker Usage

 Change environment and